General Guide

 AI Renamer interface (image: airenamer.app)

 AI Renamer comes in two forms.
 The open-source CLI runs via Node.js and uses Ollama or LM Studio for local processing.
-The separate desktop app (airenamer.app) offers a GUI with both local and cloud model options.
+The separate desktop app (airenamer.app) offers a GUI with both local and cloud model options; its current pricing page also advertises OpenAI/custom model support and “all file types” support, while the feature page still gives shorter examples such as images plus PDF/TXT/text files.

 Strengths: